Terms & Conditions

 a.
 “Financial Claims Made Simple Ltd” means this firm, henceforth referred to as FCMS.

-b.“Claim(s)” means the Client’s complaint or complaints against the company or companies relating to mis-sold financial products as detailed in the claim summary and any additional products or claims which are discovered in the course of the investigation into the Client(s) complaint(s), including those held in joint or single names.
+b.“Claim(s)” means the Client’s complaint or complaints against the company or companies relating to mis-sold financial products, including unfair commission charges as detailed in the claim summary and any additional products or claims which are discovered in the course of the investigation into the Client(s) complaint(s), including those held in joint or single names.

 c.
 “Client” means the account holder(s) whose details are set out in the Letter of Authority and who have appointed FCMS to act on their behalf.